 My refrigerator is where the best of intentions go to die.

 It works like this.
-Whenever I steer my grocery cart past the produce section, my wife calls me back.
+My wife always calls me back whenever I steer the grocery cart past the produce section.

 “We need to eat better,” she says.

-“You always say that,” I complain, “ and every week we end up tossing out spoiled fruit and rotten vegetables.”
+“You always say that,” I complain, “ and every week we toss out spoiled fruit and rotten vegetables.”

 She frowns because she hates to waste food.
-“All the more reason for you to eat what we buy,” she says.
+“All the more reason to eat what we buy,” she says.